shipshapecode/tether/docs/1-Overview/2-repositioning.md

 #### Tethering Hidden Elements

-If you are using
-anything other than attachment `top left`, your Tether may not be able to position itself properly.
+If you are creating a tether involving elements which are `display: none`, or not actually in the DOM, your Tether may not be able to position itself properly.
 One way around this is to ensure that a position call happens after all layouts have finished:

 ```javascript